Sagopa Kajmer: 2003–2009: Bir Pesimistin Gözyaşları, Romantizma, İkimizi Anlatan Bir Şey and Kötü İnsanları Tanıma Senesi

-2010–present: Bendeki Sen, Saydam Odalar and Kalp Hastası
+2010–2021: Bendeki Sen, Saydam Odalar and Kalp Hastası

 In 2010, he released his second mutual album with Kolera, Bendeki Sen, from which the songs "Bir Dizi İz" and "Merhametine Dön" were turned into music videos.
 Bendeki Sen was nominated for the Best Album award at the TRT Music Awards, which was based on people's votes.
 In 2010, he also produced Kafile 2.
 On 4 February 2010, he released the single "Ardından Bakarım".

-In 2011, the album Saydam Odalar was released.
-"Kaç Kaçabilirsen" and "Bu İşlerden Elini Çek" featured Kolera and a music video was released for "Kaç Kaçabilirsen".
+In 2011, he released the album Saydam Odalar, the songs "Kaç Kaçabilirsen" and "Bu İşlerden Elini Çek" in the album featured Kolera, with a music video being made for "Kaç Kaçabilirsen".
 In 2013, he announced on his Twitter account that he was working on a new album.
 Sagopa Kajmer organized a tour with Pesimist Orchestra during March, April and May 2013 and gave concerts in 15 different cities.
 On 8 July 2013, his new album Kalp Hastası was released and Kolera was again featured on the song "İster İstemez".
 One day before the album's release, Sagopa Kajmer released the song "Düşünmek İçin Vaktin Var" on internet together with a music video.
 This song was later added to Sagopa Kajmer's album Kalp Hastası.
 Two weeks after the release of the album, a music video was released for the song "Uzun Yollara Devam" as a successor to the clip for "Düşünmek İçin Vaktin Var".
 In the early months of 2014, the production process for his new EP Pesimist EP 6 began and it was released on 20 March 2014.